DoD-Platform-One/bigbang/docs/developer/package-integration/helm-standards.md

         type: "" # Optional.
 One of mysql, mssql, postgres, mongo if ther
       ```

-* Monitoring
+* Monitoring:
-    * Charts should expect a value `monitoring.enabled` to be set by the BigBang chart to conditionally create monitoring components (`ServiceMonitors`, `PodMonitors`, etc).
-This value should default to false
+    * Charts should expect a value `monitoring.enabled` to be set by the BigBang chart to conditionally create monitoring components (e.g., `ServiceMonitors` and/or `PodMonitors`).
+This value should default to false.

 ## Secrets

 * The BigBang chart should make an `ImagePullSecret` in the namespace the package will be deployed in.
-* If the package chart cannot accept credentials (e.g. for databases) as a value, then the BigBang chart should make the secret with values passed into BigBang and pass the Secret to the package chart by name.
+* If the package chart cannot accept credentials (e.g., for databases) as a value, then the BigBang chart should make the secret with values passed into BigBang and pass the Secret to the package chart by name.

 ## Big Bang Helm Release